-The Fund promotes various environmental and social characteristics which are set out in its Impact & ESG policy.
+The Fund promotes various environmental and social characteristics which are set out in its ESG policy.
 The Fund's vision on Environmental, Social and Governance (ESG) is to accommodate the interests of tenants and investors in the best possible way by creating and maintaining assets that have long-term value from both a financial and a social perspective, and to achieve this in a sound and responsible manner with engaged and aware partners and employees.
-To work towards these goals, the Fund has developed ESG policy around three themes:
+To work towards these goals, the Fund has developed an Environmental, Social and Governance (ESG) strategy around three themes:

-- 1. Environment: Dedicated to decarbonisation - 2.
+- 1. Environmental: Dedicated to decarbonisation - 2.
 Social: Making a positive impact on society - 3.
 Governance: Compliant with sustainability regulations